Ashwain1502/Image-segmentation/README.md

 # Intoduction

-This project uses min-cut max-flow algorithm to extract foreground from the background in a image.
+This project uses a min-cut max-flow algorithm to extract the foreground from the background in an image in Python.

+## Functions

+A Python GUI application that can take an image as input and can be used to get foreground from background.